CBIIT/bento-docs/source/configuration/program-listing-page.md

   defaultSortField: '<GraphQL API query field used to sort the table.>',
   defaultSortDirection: '<sort order, asc|desc>',
  ...
+ };
-const GET_PROGRAMS_DATA_QUERY = gql`{
+const GET_PROGRAMS_DATA_QUERY = gql{
   '<Your GraphQL query>'' {
   	'<Data fields returned by your GraphQL API query>'
 	...
  }
-}
+};
 ```

-### Adding columns to the Program Listing Table.
+### Adding columns to the Programs page table
-You can add up to 10 columns in the Program Listing Table.
+Up to 10 columns can be added to the Programs page table.
 If you add more than 10 columns, **Bento will display the first 10 columns without an error or warning message**.
 The top-down order of columns will be displayed left to right on the UI.
 1. Open `$(src)/packages/bento-frontend/src/bento/programData.js`.
 2. Under `table`,
    * Add an object {dataField:, header: , link: } to `columns`: